4 "Buy Now" Stocks from the World's Greatest Growth Portfolio

-November 2012 has come and gone, and that means we only have one month left in the year.
-So far, including dividends reinvested, the S&P 500 has returned 14.2%.
+October 2012 has come and gone, and that means we only have two months left in the year.
+So far, including dividends reinvested, the S&P 500 has returned 13.5%.
 That's definitely above average, and nothing to be discouraged with.

-And yet, if you had used my hypothetical "World's Greatest Growth Portfolio" as a guide, you would be up 23.2%.
-It's only been 11 months, so I'm not declaring victory anytime soon, but the results so far speak for themselves.
+And yet, if you had used my hypothetical "World's Greatest Growth Portfolio" as a guide, you would be up 22.3%.
+It's only been 10 months, so I'm not declaring victory any time soon; but the results so far speak for themselves.

-Below, I'll identify four stocks that I think are buys right now, and offer access to a special premium report on one of the stocks in my portfolio.
+Below, I'll tell you what to keep your eye on in November, identify four stocks that I think are buys right now, and offer access to a special premium report on one of the stocks in my portfolio.

 Jan.
 1st balance